vuthuyduong/dnabarcoder/README.md

 The best similarity cut-offs are saved in json and text format files dnabarcoder/CBSITS.cutoffs.best.json and dnabarcoder/CBSITS.cutoffs.best.txt.

-- To merge two similarity cut-offs files, use the following commands:
+- To merge two or more similarity cut-offs files, use the following commands.
+For a taxonomic level and group, the output file will keep the similarity cut-off having the highest confidence:

 ../../dnabarcoder.py best -i dnabarcoder/CBSITS.cutoffs.json,dnabarcoder/existing.cutoffs.json -o mergedcutoffs.json

 ## Classification and Verification

-The last component of dnabarcode is to classify a dataset against a reference/barcode dataset using a similarity cut-off or the local cut-offs predicted for the reference dataset.
+The last component of dnabarcode is to classify a dataset against a reference/barcode dataset using a similarity cut-off or the local cut-offs given by the users or predicted by dnabarcoder for the reference dataset.
+The similarity cut-offs file should be in json format and have a structure similar to the structure of the file data/CBSITS.cutoffs.json.
+For classification, dnabarcoder will use the cut-off given in the 'cut-off' tag for classification.

 - To search for the best match of the sequences in the UNITErelease.fasta file, use the following command: